ultraq/redhorizon/redhorizon-cli/README.md

 Installation
 ------------

-Requires Java 17 on macOS 10.15 Catalina and newer, or Windows 10 64-bit and newer, with graphics hardware that supports OpenGL 4.1+
+Requires Java 21 on macOS 12 Monterey and newer, or Windows 10 64-bit and newer.

 Download the distribution bundle from the [project releases](https://github.com/ultraq/redhorizon/releases) page, then unzip it to somewhere on your computer.